Tekl/beolingus-deutsch-englisch/README.md

 #### Manual installation

-1. Download the plain dictionary file:  [BeoLingus Deutsch-Englisch.dictionary](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/BeoLingus_Deutsch-Englisch_dictionaryfile.zip)
+1. Download the plain dictionary file:  [Beolingus Deutsch-Englisch.dictionary](https://github.com/Tekl/beolingus-deutsch-englisch/releases/latest/download/Beolingus_Deutsch-Englisch_dictionaryfile.zip)
 2. Launch the program “Dictionary.app” und execute the command “Open dictionary folder” from the File menu.
 ![Schritt 1](images/manual%20installation/dict-inst-1cursor.png)
 1. The Finder will open a window with the folder “Dictionaries”.
 Drag and drop the downloaded plugin into this Finder window.